prokriti11/AI-Developer-Productivity/README.md

-# AI Developer Productivity Monitor 🧠
+# AI Developer Productivity Dashboard 🧠

 A comprehensive full-stack analytics platform that monitors and analyzes developer productivity in the era of AI-assisted coding.
 Transform raw behavioral data into actionable insights with advanced ETL pipelines, interactive dashboards, and intelligent metrics.